-The PC Institute (PCI) has a far-reaching audience due to the depth and breadth of offerings for the computer novice and technology guru.
+The Computer Training center has a far-reaching audience due to the depth and breadth of offerings for the computer novice and technology guru.
 Offerings range from basic PC operation to highly technical certification training.
-Employers and individuals alike may take advantage of training in Microsoft Office programs, QuickBooks, Web Design, Graphic Design, Information Technology Security, and upper level IT classes with the goal of certification in A+, Net+, CISCO, MCSA and MCSE.
+Employers and individuals alike may take advantage of training in Microsoft Office programs, QuickBooks, Web Design, & Graphic Design.
 All classes are hands-on in state-of-the-art computer labs.